-Diaz Music Institute presents legendary salsa singer Ray De La Paz performing with Houston’s premier youth group “Caliente”, directed by Grammy Music Educator Finalist Jose Antonio Diaz.
+Diaz Music Institute presents legendary salsa singer Meñique with special guest Jose Valentino performing with Houston’s premier youth group “Caliente”, directed by Grammy Nominated Music Educator Top 10 Finalist Jose Antonio Diaz.

 “Noche Caliente” (Hot Night) is an incredible evening of great music entertainment that celebrates the different cultures of the Hispanic community.
 Held at Houston’s beautiful Miller Outdoor Theater, this program features a renowned Latin artist in musical dialogue with America’s hottest Latin youth group, Caliente.
 This event includes music and dance performances from professional and amateur artists with a focus on Hispanic heritage.
 “Noche Caliente” is the culmination of a weeklong Artist-In-Residence program.
 This event is embraced by a multitude of cultures; the music transcended cultural lines and generations of listeners.
 Past performer include: Eddie Palmieri, Bobby Valentin, Johnny Pacheco, Pete Escovedo, Dave Valentin, Larry Harlow, Poncho Sanchez, Nestor Torres, Michael Stuart, Marlon Fernandez, Jimmy Bosche, and Brenda K Starr.